 The aforementioned Saturninus is best known for his cooperation with the controversial statesman and general Gaius Marius (157-86).
 Support from Saturninus had helped Marius in winning some of his seven consulships, as well as securing land for his veteran soldiers.
 However, things went badly wrong in 100 BCE.
 First, Saturninus and his sidekick, a praetor named Glaucia, were implicated in two political murders in Rome.
 Then the tribune tabled a land reform bill (lex agraria) in the popular assembly.
 The bill involved redistributing land among Rome’s poor citizens.
 Bills like this were common in the Late Republic, and they were hugely unpopular among the city’s conservative nobility.
 Saturninus’ bill was special in that it contained a rider (sanctio), or a clause obliging members of the Senate to swear an oath that they would abide by the law.
 If they refused to do so, they would be removed from the Senate and forced to pay a heavy fine.
 One influential senator who refused to swear the required oath chose to go into exile instead.
 Plutarchus claims that Saturninus’ insolence now completely got out of hand.
 The consul Marius was not pleased with his political ally’s behaviour, but he was either powerless or did not have the courage to call him to order.
 When representatives of the Senate came to him to ask for his help, Marius even – in Plutarchus’ version – feigned a bad case of diarrhoea.

 The Senate now clearly had enough of the tribune.
 A motion (senatus consultum) was passed, charging all the magistrates – save of course Saturninus and Glaucia – to defend the res publica.
 The motion was especially directed at the two consuls, the highest magistrates in the Roman Republic.
 Marius was now compelled to openly break with Saturninus.
-The consul advanced on the Forum with armed soldiers, whereupon Saturninus and his supporters entrenched themselves on the Capitol Hill (at the western end of the Forum).
+The consul advanced on the Forum with armed soldiers, whereupon Saturninus and his supporters entrenched themselves on the Capitoline Hill (at the western end of the Forum).
 Marius then proceeded to cut off the rebels’ water supply, forcing them to surrender.
 The captives were led to the Senate House at the foot of the hill, where they were stoned to death by furious supporters of the Senate.
 Some of these had even climbed onto the roof of the Curia to pelt the prisoners with tiles.
 Almost instantly, a discussion was ignited about whether these killings had been both lawful and justified.
 Had not the rebels been promised safe conduct?
 Did not the murder of a sacrosanct tribune – Saturninus had been re-elected and had been killed on the very day he started his new term of office – constitute sacrilege?
 And what exactly was the (legal) value of the senatus consultum that had charged the magistrates to defend the Republic?
 These very same questions would be asked again 37 years later.

 3. The charge of perduellio

 One of the instigators of the trial against Rabirius can be identified with certainty.
-His name was Titus Labienus, who must have been in his mid-thirties during the trial.
-Labienus was people’s tribune at the time and would have been of about the same age as the illustrious Gaius Julius Caesar (100-44 BCE), who himself would play an important, though badly documented role in the trial.
+His name was Titus Labienus, and he must have been in his mid-thirties during the trial.
+Labienus was people’s tribune at the time and would have been about the same age as the illustrious Gaius Julius Caesar (100-44 BCE), who himself would play an important, though badly documented role in the trial.
 Labienus had probably not even been born yet when Saturninus, Glaucia and their supporters had been massacred.
 Nevertheless, the tribune did have some reason to press charges, for among the victims had been one Quintus Labienus, the tribune’s uncle.
 And although it is extremely unlikely that he had ever known this uncle, it cannot be considered altogether surprising that Labienus decided to press charges against the cutthroats who had killed a relative.
 In the Late Republic, tribunes often acted as prosecutors in trials that were politically sensitive and taking revenge for the killing of relatives was part and parcel of the central place of family in Roman political life.
 However, vengeance cannot have been Labienus’ only motive.
 I will get back to this later.

 So while we can, in a way, produce an explanation for Labienus’ legal actions, this is much harder for two other aspects of the case.
 In the first place, it is not clear why only Rabirius was targeted.
 He was charged with complicity in the murders, but is seems rather unlikely that he was the last surviving suspect.
 Rabirius furthermore denied any involvement in the killings, and it would have been very difficult to find witnesses of the lynching after so many years.
 Perhaps this elderly and not very influential senator served as an ideal scapegoat.
 Rabirius’ family was undistinguished and he himself had presumably never held any senior offices.
 A conviction of such a nondescript individual would not have led to serious political repercussions.